 You will need to buy the company’s Refectocil Oxidant 3% 10 Volume Creme Developer to use with it.
 (Not sure why they don’t include it since it’s necessary.)
 Other than that this is a pretty remarkable beard dye that you can also use on your eyebrows if you want to bring everything on your face into the same color universe.
 We wouldn’t recommend using on your eyelashes however as the chemicals involved are pretty strong and you don’t want to end up getting any in your eyes.

-4. The Henna Guys Henna Hair and Beard Color/Dye, Medium Brown
+The Henna Guys Henna Hair And Beard Dye

 This is an all-natural product that’s not dissimilar in both composition and results from that of the Grizzly Mountain beard dye reviewed above.
 The Henna Guys beard dye product can also be used on sideburns, moustaches and the hair on the top of your head as well as your beard.
 Just in case you’re a stickler for color consistency.